 Comment 3: If I understand correctly, the identifiability manipulation in studies 1-4 included the photo and the name of the injured Syrian boy in the ambulance (Omran Daqneesh), an image that, as the authors noted, was highly publicized.
 Moreover, this photo along with the photo of Aylan Qurdi (lying dead near a Turkish beach) received much attention by the media, and became symbols of the humanitarian crisis in Syria.
 I was wondering whether in addition to the identifiability manipulation per-se, this image also manipulated familiarity with the victim, as well as the memory of the general public reaction to it at the time it was published (for example, see the general reaction to the photo of Aylen Kurdi, Slovic et al 2017).

 Response: It is a good point that the image effects in study 1-4 could be driven by familiarity, in addition to identifiability.
 On the other hand, study 5 indicated similar results, despite the use of an unfamiliar image.
-Study 6 did not reveal an image effect, so unfortunately we cannot use that study to booster our conclusions about identifiable victim images.
+However, study 6 did not reveal an image effect, so this study does not bolster our conclusions about identifiable victim images.
 Still, the identified victim effects (in the absence of effectiveness information) seem fairly robust in studies by other researchers (see Lee & Feeley, 2016), so this is perhaps not the most critical point of this paper.

 Comment 4: Importantly, this specific photo may evoke feeling of personal distress, rather than empathy, in the perceiver - as the boy is looking shocked and is covered with blood.
 This type of shocking stimuli is not typical to studies on the identifiable victim effect (which usually use more neutral photos).
 The authors write that they were using an empathy-inducing image; however, the dominant emotions mentioned by the participants in their study were “sad”, “devastated” and “horrified”, which seem to be more self-oriented emotions, representing distress from seeing the victim, rather than empathy.
 Empathy is a more other oriented emotion, which may include compassion, sympathy and caring.
 Since the authors report measuring empathic concern, it would be good to show the difference between the identified and the unidentified conditions in this measure.
 I would encourage the authors to address the limitations of their stimuli and how it may affect their results.

 Response: This is another good point and we agree that the distinction is relevant to make.
 At the same time, the seminal work that distinguishes empathic and distressed reactions and behaviors suggest that people will mainly look for a way out of the situation if they primarily experience distress (Batson et al., 1981).
 If it is easy to relieve the distress in other ways than helping, then distressed individuals are unlikely to help (e.g., Toi & Batson, 1982; see also Dovidio et al., 2012 for a review).
 In our experiments there are number of easier alternatives.
 In particular, as the helping situation was anonymous and took place online, a distressed person could easily click past the donation question or quit the study to escape the situation.
-In other words, there is little reason to expect images to generate donations in this context, unless they also triggered a emotions associated with a desire to help (i.e. compassion/sympathy).
-In these experiments it seems clear that people had a reaction to the images that motivated them to help – even though simpler options were available to alleviate personal discomfort.
+In other words, there is little reason to expect images to generate donations in this context, unless they also triggered emotions associated with a desire to help (i.e. compassion/sympathy).
+In these experiments it seems clear that people had a reaction to the images, and this reaction motivated them to help – even though simpler options were available to alleviate personal discomfort.